 Yes!
 To do so, registered Girl Scouts must abide by guidelines published by Girl Scouts of the USA and the local Girl Scout council, and be supervised by a council-trained adult.
 For more information about how Girl Scouts in your area can participate in the Girl Scout Cookie Program, please contact your local Girl Scout council.

 Each Girl Scout council determines its precise method of helping local Girl Scouts sell cookies to local customers.
-Cookies can generally be purchased through the following types of sales technique, or hybrid thereof:
+Cookies can generally be purchased through the following types of sales techniques, or hybrid thereof:

 Girl Scouts participating in the Girl Scout Cookie Program may only sell cookies according to their Girl Scout council's policies and procedures, and within the council's published sales timeframe.

 The safety and security of our members is always our chief concern.
 We have strict safety guidelines.
 Girl Scouts, depending on their age, must be accompanied or supervised by an adult when selling Girl Scout Cookies and must always use the buddy system.
 Girls who are participating in online marketing initiatives must read and discuss the Girl Scout Internet Safety Pledge.
 Girls print out the pledge and ask their parents (or guardians) to read and sign the pledge together.

 Girls may earn the official Cookie Business badge and the Financial Literacy badges at every level of Girl Scouting.
 Girls may also earn the annual Cookie Activity pin.
 Badges are earned based on completing established program activities.
 Separately, girls can also earn rewards based on their sales activity, such as recognition items and program credits.
 Please contact your local Girl Scout council to learn more about the rewards established for girls in your community.